joaopn/teaching_networks_2023/README.md

 # Location

-The course will be held online on Zoom every Wednesday and Friday at 13h30 (link will be added later).
-The first lecture will be held in person in **Room D351**.
+The course will be held online on Zoom every Wednesday and Friday at 13h30.
+The link was sent by email, [message me](mailto:joao.pinheiro-neto@uni-konstanz.de) if you didn't get it.

 # Course grading